Wollaton Park: Other buildings

 In addition to Wollaton Hall the park hosts the following historic buildings:

+Camellia House

+A Grade II-listed building about 100 metres from the hall.

 Lenton Lodge

-Lenton Lodge is one of the Gatehouses built around the boundary of Wollaton Park.
-It was commissioned by Henry Willoughby, 6th Baron Middleton.
-It was designed by the architect Jeffry Wyatville and completed in 1825.
+Lenton Lodge is one of the gatehouses built around the boundary of Wollaton Park.
+Commissioned by Henry Willoughby, 6th Baron Middleton, it was designed by the architect Jeffry Wyatville and completed in 1825.
 It is built in the Elizabethan Revival style.